nadeemlab/SPT/README.md

 Getting started
 ---------------
-Thanks to the [Nextflow](https://www.nextflow.io/) engine, getting started is fairly straightforward whether you will be running on your local machine or on a High-Performance Cluster for large datasets.
+The instructions for getting started are basically the same whether you will be running on your local machine, on a High-Performance Cluster for large datasets, or another runtime context, with slight differences noted where applicable.

-These instructions assume you are working on a Linux/Unix-style environment (though a Windows deployment should work using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)).
+1. Ensure a Linux/Unix-style environment (though a Windows deployment should work using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)).

-First ensure that Java 8+ is installed.
+2. Install Java 8+, if it is not already installed.
 This is needed for Nextflow.
-If you do not already have Nextflow, it will be installed by the first invocation of `spt-pipeline`.
+If you do not already have Nextflow installed, it will be installed by the first invocation of `spt-pipeline`.

-Install the SPT tools from [PyPI](https://pypi.org/project/spatialprofilingtoolbox/):
+3. Install the SPT tools from [PyPI](https://pypi.org/project/spatialprofilingtoolbox/):
 ```sh
 pip install spatialprofilingtoolbox
 ```

-All workflows are configured by running `spt-pipeline configure` in your desired run directory.
+`spt-pipeline`

 **Note**: *You will be given the option to run locally or to schedule the pipeline as* `Platform LSF <https://www.ibm.com/products/hpc-workload-management>`_ *jobs.
 In the LSF case, assuming your administrators have installed* [Singularity](https://sylabs.io/singularity/) *, you must first pull the Singularity container from Docker Hub using* :